divya2012/Travel-App/README.md

 # Travel-App

-Simple angular2 app with the following:
-Listing available drivers
-Detailed view of each driver
+Simple angular2 app with the following: Listing available drivers and detailed view of each driver.